Should I Become a CPCS?

 Certified provider credentialing specialists (CPCS) are responsible for maintaining regulations in healthcare settings, credentialing physicians and other healthcare providers, and maintaining a database and reports of verification information.
 Job duties include the review of applications and verification letters and the maintenance of pertinent databases for providers' information.

 Credentialing specialists work in office settings, sometimes within larger medical care service communities, such as hospitals.
 Certified specialists usually work full-time positions during regular business hours.
-Few physical demands are expected of such professionals and they are exposed to few risks of injury or illness.
-The job relied heavily on communication and organization skills and hours may be spent sitting in front of a computer.
+Few physical demands are expected of such professionals, and they are exposed to few risks of injury or illness.
+The job relies heavily on communication and organization skills, and hours may be spent sitting in front of a computer.

 While it's not a requirement for all jobs, many employers prefer candidates with an associate's degree.
 Degree programs in medical staff services usually take 2 years to complete and help prepare potential candidates to verify the credentials of healthcare providers and monitor adherence to healthcare laws.
 Coursework typically includes anatomy and physiology, medical law, terminology, management, and medical staff services.
 Some schools offer a co-op program that allows students to work with an employer to gain professional experience.
 Some employers may also prefer a bachelor's degree.
 Most schools require students to have a high school diploma or GED to enroll.

 - You'll want to become proficient with relevant technology.
 As credentialing specialists often find themselves working with computers, it is a good idea to become familiar with office and business programs, such as Excel and Microsoft Word.